Mohammed-Shaameer-MR/Python-Problem-Programs/Python-Problem-Programs/HackerRank_problems/Lexicographic_String_Combinations/README.md

 CK
 HK

-each on am individual line.
+each on an individual line.

 ## Hint
 - Consider using the `itertools.combinations()` function to generate combinations efficiently.